-You have the right to request access to, and correct, any personal information about you held by the University.
-You can update your personal information or contact us if you have any enquiries.
+Under NSW privacy laws, you have the right to request access to and correct any personal information concerning you held by the University.

 If you believe that the University or a member of staff has not handled your personal information in a way that you expect, you can make a complaint.
 Find out more about making a privacy complaint.